4ms/metamodule-core-modules/doc/4ms-coremodules-manual.md

 <img src ="https://github.com/4ms/metamodule-core-modules/blob/quickstart-guide/doc/res/OCT.png" width ="48">

->OCT is an octave transpose tool for 1v/Oct pitch information.
-Incoming notes can be shifted to different octaves.
+OCT is an octave transpose tool for 1V/oct pitch information.
+Incoming notes can be shifted up or down by an exact number of octaves.

 ### Controls
 * **Octave:** Octave tranpose from -4 (four octaves below) to +4 (four octaves above) the current pitch
 * **CV In:** CV input for octave parameter, -5v/+5v
-* **Input:** Note information input
+* **Input:** Note CV signal
-* **Out:** Transposed note information output
+* **Out:** Transposed Note CV signal

 ## Pan

 <img src ="https://github.com/4ms/metamodule-core-modules/blob/quickstart-guide/doc/res/Pan.png" width ="48">

->Pan is a simple utility for panning signals around the stereo field.
+Pan is a simple utility for panning signals around the stereo field.

 ### Controls
 * **Pan:** Move the sound from left to right in the stereo field